CS4NorCal Professional Learning Model

 Summer of CS Workshops Kick Off the PL Program

 Start your CS4NorCal professional learning experience with a deep dive into summer workshops -- 5 days for teachers of grades 6-12, 3 days for teachers of grades TK-5, 1 day for school counselors and 1 day for school administrators.
-Click on the links to the right to learn more about the variety of available workshops and register.
+Look for information here in January or February 2024 about the Summer of CS program.

 Lead with CS: First-Year CS Content Workshops During the Academic Year